CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 this.SetProperty(ref this.myProperty, value, nameof(this.MyProperty));
 ```

+Note, string parameter is not required if the method is being called from the property's setter as it is inferred from the caller member name.

 #### Set<T> ( string, ref T, T )

 `Set<T>(string, ref T, T)` does not have a like-for-like method signature replacement.